unaxiee/ICSBoM/README.md

 2. Run 'detect.py' to detect security patches by comparing the triplet of target, vulnerabvle, and patched functions and results are stored in 'output_patch_detection'.

 All input arguments can be adjusted in 'util/config.py'

+All extracted executable files from firmware and reference TPCs can be found in https://drive.google.com/file/d/1nxyFCAq7pmhsuFnH_JHPQZFZPDuo6BJK/view?usp=drive_link